nmsmith/circuit-editor/README.md

 In addition to tags and properties, certain kinds of object have "special" properties that serve a purpose within the editor.
 Specifically:

+-  Text boxes have a "text" and a "font size" property.
--  Line segments have a "color" property, which can be used to change their color.
+-  Line segments have a "color" property.
 -  _Vertices_ (i.e. the endpoints of segments, and the ports of symbols) have a "glyph" property, which can be used to change the glyph that is displayed at the vertex.
 The glyphs available to select are those that were placed in the "vertex glyphs" subfolder of the project folder.
 -  _Crossings_ (i.e. the places where two line segments intersect) also have a "glyph" property.
 The glyphs available to select are those that were placed in the "crossing glyphs" subfolder.
 -  For symbols, the inspector offers buttons that can be used to change the "depth" at which the symbol is rendered, and a button that can be used to mirror the symbol.